AzureLeMoon/DigikalaChallenge/README.md

 here we can use a simple solution which is limited and can be improved significantly however for the scope of this challenge we could use the following solution:

-we will use the flask library from python and set it up behind nginx as the webserver to forward requets to( hence `http://localhost:5000`) and use the token bucket algorithm to discard 20% of the requets randomly:
+we will use the flask library from python and set it up behind nginx as the webserver to forward requests to( hence `http://localhost:5000`) and use the token bucket algorithm to discard 20% of the requests randomly:

 ```python
 import time